whitneymichelle/multi_instance_looker_example/readme.md

 npx looker-deploy deploy --instance development

 Ensure you have any necessary scripts or tools to handle the deployment of dashboard configurations if looker-deploy does not directly support dashboards.

+**To get a client_id and client_secret for Looker, you'll need to follow these steps:**

+Log In to Looker: Make sure you have administrative access to your Looker instance.
+You need to be logged in as a user with permissions to create API credentials.

+Access the Admin Panel:

+Click on the Admin option in the top navigation menu.
+From the dropdown, select Users.
+Find or Create a User for API Access:

+Locate an existing user or create a new user specifically for API access.
+To create a new user, click + New User and fill in the necessary details.
+Create API Credentials:

+Once you have a user set up, click on the user’s name to open their details page.
+In the user details, find the API3 Credentials section (or something similar, depending on your Looker version).
+Click + New API3 Key or similar to generate new credentials.
+Generate Client ID and Client Secret:

+After creating new API credentials, Looker will provide you with a client_id and client_secret.
+Make sure to copy these values and store them securely, as the client_secret will only be shown once.
+Configure Your Client:

+Use the client_id and client_secret in your application or integration to authenticate with the Looker API.
+If you encounter any issues or cannot find these options, it might be due to different Looker versions or UI updates, so consulting Looker's official documentation or reaching out to their support team can provide additional guidance.

+Citation: OpenAI.
+(2024).
+ChatGPT (4o mini) [Large language model]. https://chatgpt.com/